EE offers two types of Pay Monthly price plan: EE Smart and EE Essential. Find out how the two plans compare and how you can use ‘swappable benefits’.

-If you’re looking for a Pay Monthly handset from EE, there are two types of price plan you’re able to choose from.
+If you’re looking for a Pay Monthly handset or SIM card from EE, there are two types of price plan you’re able to choose from.

 If you’re looking for a lower-cost alternative, EE’s standard price plan is known as EE Essential.
-As of May 2019, previous limitations on the maximum download speed have been removed from this plan.
-This means you’re able to get 4G+ speeds, subject to coverage in your area and your handset supporting it.
-You won’t get any “swappable benefits” included in your plan, but you’ll get all of the standard benefits that are available on EE Pay Monthly.
+You’ll be able to get 4G+ download speeds (up to 60Mbit/s on SIM-only plans or uncapped 4G+ speeds on handset plans).
+There are no Swappable Benefits included in EE Essential, but you’ll get most of the other benefits available on EE Pay Monthly.

 In this article, we’ll take an in-depth look at the EE Smart and EE Essential plans, comparing the features available on each one.

 - 1 EE Smart VS EE Essential: At A Glance Comparison

 - 4 Coverage

 - 5 Keeping Your Phone Number

 EE Smart VS EE Essential: At A Glance Comparison